-Decaf coffee is made by taking green or raw coffee beans, filling them with water and then using various methods to remove the caffeine.
+Decaf coffee is made by taking green coffee beans, filling them with water and then using various methods to remove the caffeine.
 The methods used are ether solvents, ethyl acetate, carbon dioxide or water to remove the caffeine.

 There’s four ways coffee becomes decaffeinated that are available today.
 They are best grouped as solvent-based processes and non-solvent based processes.
 The solvent-based processes are further distinguished as direct-solvent or indirect-solvent processes.

 Non-solvent-based processes include the popular Swiss Water process and the carbon dioxide process.
 We’ll be taking a brief look at how each process works with a focus on the Swiss Water process, since it is usually the method of choice.